sumeetgadagkar/baremetal_rpi/README.md

 4. Place it under "`baremetal_rpi`" folder

 # Emuation
-For basic emulation of the raspi3 we will use [QEMU](https://wiki.ubuntu.com/ARM64/QEMU)
+For basic emulation of the raspi3 we will use [QEMU 6.2](https://www.qemu.org/) (QEMU is not oficially supported on windows)